Zapa-EXT/discord-swtor-ops-signup-bot/README.md

 Get your channel IDs from your discord server and replace within the code bot.py: <signupchannel-id>, <botchannel-id>

-Make sure to upload custom emoji to your discord server and use correct ids in the bot.py: <emoji-tank-id>, <emoji-heal-id>, <emoji-dd-id>, <emoji-decline-id>
+Make sure to upload custom emoji to your discord server and use correct ids in the bot.py: <emoji-tank-id>, <emoji-heal-id>, <emoji-dd-id>, <emoji-decline-id>, <emoji-decline-name>

 Get your discord bot token from the developer portal and add to bot.py: <your_bot_token>